Design Structure Matrix Methods and Applications

 Steven D. Eppinger is Professor of Management Science and Innovation at MIT Sloan School.
 He holds the General Motors Leader for Global Operations Chair and has a joint appointment in MIT’s Engineering Systems Division.
 He is Codirector of MIT’s System Design and Management Program.

-Tyson R. Browning is Associate Professor of Operations Management at the Neeley School of Business at Texas Christian University.
-His background in systems engineering and project management includes a Ph.D. from MIT.
+Tyson R. Browning is Professor of Operations Management at the Neeley School of Business at Texas Christian University.
+His background includes industry experience with Lockheed Martin Corporation and several other organizations.